VandyFOSS/documentation/CommandLineTutorial/CommandLine.md

 # Intro to command line
 ## Basics
 To open terminal:
-###

     Linux: Ctrl+Alt+T, or find it in applications
     Windows: open git bash
     Mac: find it in applications

 most commands are in the format of
-###

     command [options] [args]

 Options are usually preceded by - or --, for example:
-###

     vim -h
     vim --help

 Arguments usually just follows the command, for example:
-###

     Linux: telnet towel.blinkenlights.nl
     Windows: telnet towel.blinkenlights.nl
     Mac Sierra+: nc towel.blinkenlights.nl 23
     Mac Sierra-: telnet towel.blinkenlights.nl

 ## File System
-/ is used to separate directories, and / is the root directory of the filesystem
+File directories consists of folders and files seperated by

+    /

+for example:

+    ~/Desktop/folder/file

+Below are some special directory and file types:

+    /           represents root diretory
-~ represents your home directory, or the directory for your user
+    ~           represents home/user directory
     .           represents the current directory
     ..          represents the parent directory
-. is also used to precede hidden files or directories
+    .name       represents hidden files or directories
+    file.ext    represents the file with a specific extention

+Below are some simple terminal commands to navigate the file system:

-ls: list contents of a directory (folder)
+    ls          list contents of a directory (folder)
-cd: change directory
+    cd          change directory
-mkdir: create a directory
+    mkdir       create a directory
+    rm          remove a file
-rm: remove (delete) a file. rm -r to remove a folder.
+    rm -r       remove a folder.
-Tab key: auto-complete path
+    'Tab'       auto-complete path
+    'Up Arrow'  last entered command

 ## Getting Help
+scream desperately

 Most commands have a -h or --help option
 man [command] will open the manual page
 man -k [keyword] will search manual pages for a term